-To get a better idea of the strengths & weaknesses of Muraoka’s new lexicon (Eisenbrauns – $128; Amazon $132 – actually the cheapest from “Scholar’s Source is Eisenbrauns, so you might as well support them directly) compared to the other lexicon used for the Hellenistic period, we’re going to do some comparisons between BDAG, LSJ, LEH, & the new GELS.
+To get a better idea of the strengths & weaknesses of Muraoka’s A Greek-English Lexicon of the Septuagint (Amazon) compared to the other lexicon used for the Hellenistic period, we’re going to do some comparisons between it and BDAG, LSJ, & LEH.

 |παιδάριον, ου, τό (παῖς; in a variety of senses Aristoph., Pla. et al.; ins, pap, LXX, TestSol; TestAbr B 2 p.
 107, 2 [Stone p.
 62]; JosAs; Jos., Ant.
 17, 13) dim. of παῖς.① child (also a female: Aristoph., Th.
 1203; Hyperid., Fgm.
 164; Menand., Fgm.
 361 Kö.)

 ⓐ children playing about Mt 11:16 v.l

 ⓑ a youth, who is no longer a child (Gen 37:30 and cp. vs. 2, where Joseph is said to be seventeen years old; Tob 6:3; JosAs 27:2 of Benjamin, aged nineteen); so perh.
 J 6:9.
 But this pass. could also belong under